 Mission: Integrate companies that contribute to generating value for our clients, partners and employees in the human sector, self-service stores, poultry, swine, forage, cattle fattening and exporters, thus achieving the excellence of our products and services; attending to their requirements with alliances, fostering unity, together with the commitment to provide innovation and security for the benefit of the partners, being socially responsible companies.

-Vission:To be a leading group in the provision of comprehensive services, which allows them to develop their activity in the best competitive environment covering their commercialization throughout the state then provide their service to the rest of the country with the commitment to be socially responsible and respect the environment.
+Vision:To be a leading group in the provision of comprehensive services, which allows them to develop their activity in the best competitive environment covering their commercialization throughout the state then provide their service to the rest of the country with the commitment to be socially responsible and respect the environment.

 Strategic lines

-The first strategy that we propose is a web system to reach the rest of the country, with the help of technology it will be possible to manage sales in a better way and have a better reach outside the state, this can be a fact because many People would be buying product and hiring a service via the web that would take it to the requested location with the help of transport, which would facilitate the process for the client.
+Strategy I:

+with the help of technology it will be possible to manage sales in a

+Strategy II:

 The second strategy is customer service, with the help of technology they would contact by phone, email to resolve any questions or problems that will arise, since customer service is very important and make the customer feel confident about what you are buying and of very good quality.

+Stragtegy III:

 The third strategy is that thanks to the proposed web system, it is possible to make key decisions within the company and check sales, registrations and cancellations at all times in real time and be able to act in any situation that may arise.

+Investigate what business strategies are

+Look for examples of strategies and build on them.